-Adults at average risk of developing colon cancer should begin routine screening at age 50.
+Adults at average risk of developing colorectal cancer should begin routine screening at age 50.

-African Americans have higher risk of colon and rectal cancer and should begin screening at age 45.
+African Americans have higher risk of colorectal cancer and should begin screening at age 45.

-Individuals with a family history of colon cancer must also start screening earlier.
+Individuals with a family history of colorectal cancer must also start screening earlier.

 The American College of Gastroenterology (ACG), American Gastroenterological Association (AGA), and American Society for Gastrointestinal Endoscopy (ASGE) all suggest that African Americans begin screening at age 45 given higher rates of colon cancer and deaths in this group.